-- I will lie low and not audition for a part in the school play etc. - This is a normal part of growing up and going to school.
+- I will lie low and not audition for a competition or concert etc. - This is a normal part of growing up and going to school.

 Witnesses

 There are also reasons why a student who has witnessed or learned of bullying behaviour may not want to make a report.
 S/he may think: